tpoppels/tpoppels.github.io/_talks/2014-poppels-sturt-rohde-ulab-slides.md

 collection: talks
 type: "Talk"
 permalink: /talks/2016-poppels-levy-cuny-poster
-venue: "Annual Metting of the Undergraduate Linguistics Association of Britain"
+venue: "Annual Meeting of the Undergraduate Linguistics Association of Britain"
 date: 2014-04-26
 location: "The University of Edinburgh"
 ---